Alex Tosi: Career

 Tosi began umpiring while playing high school baseball.
-He made his minor league debut with the New York–Penn League in 2011, and spent time in the Midwest, Florida State, Arizona Instructional, and Eastern leagues before his Triple-A advancement in 2016.
+He made his professional debut in June 2011 in State College, Pennsylvania in the short-season New York–Penn League.
+He made his first ejection when State College Spikes manager Leo Gómez bumped him during an argument and then tore third base out of the ground.
+He made his full-season debut the following season in the Midwest League.
+He also spent time in the Midwest, Florida State, Arizona Instructional, and Eastern leagues before his Triple-A advancement in 2016.
 He served as third base umpire for the 2018 Triple-A National Championship Game, and was a crew chief in the International League the following season.